JanHendrikVanHeusden/Kute/README.md

    * Building API documentation on Windows has known issues.
       * Contributors: see comments in [Gradle task <span style="font-family: monospace">buildWithApiDocs</span>](build.gradle.kts)
 * Contributors are asked to have **Kute** tested on a Java 11 JVM
-   * Not just with `sourceCompatibility` / `targetCompatibility` 11, but really have it built on a Java 11 JVM.
+   * Not just with `sourceCompatibility` / `targetCompatibility` 11, but really have it built and tested on a Java 11 JVM.
    * For instance, `HexFormat` class can not be used (added in Java 17)
    * The `Gradle` build script [build.gradle.kts](build.gradle.kts) outputs the Java version by means of<br>
      `println("Running on JVM version: ${JavaVersion.current()}")`